Factbox - Brexit vote: How many MPs are backing May?

 May’s Conservative Party has 317 MPs.
 It governs with a working majority of 13 thanks to a deal with the 10 MPs of the Northern Irish Democratic Unionist Party.

-Reporting by William James, Elizabeth Piper, Kylie MacLellan and Paul Sandle; Editing by Sonya Hepinstall
+Reporting by William James, Elizabeth Piper, Kylie MacLellan, Paul Sandle and Andrew MacAskill, Editing by Stephen Addison